ssundell1/VirtualBox-Tools/README.md

 Creates virtual machines based on a JSON configuration file.

+## Prerequisites

+* Install VirtualBox
+* Install VirtualBox Extension Pack

+## How To

 * Create your json configuration file.
 * Make sure your VirtualBox workspace is configured to the location where you want your machines.
-* Run Create-Machines.ps1 with your config.
+* Run Create-Machines.ps1 with your config file.

 ## JSON Schema